 About the organizer:

-Nišville Jazz Festival realizes this conference in cooperation with the Cultural Club “Prejaka reč“, and the editor of the program is Dr. Dušan Milenković, an assistant professor at the Faculty of Philosophy in Niš.
+Nišville Jazz Festival organizes this conference in cooperation with the Cultural Club “Prejaka reč“, and the editor of the program is Dr. Dušan Milenković, an assistant professor at the Faculty of Philosophy in Niš.

 Dušan Milenković is one of the few theoreticians who deal with the aesthetics of music in the region.
 He defended his Ph.D. thesis, “The Role of Form in the Aesthetics of Popular Music,” at the Faculty of Philosophy in Novi Sad.
 He is the author of over 20 papers in the field of aesthetics, a member of the Steering Committee of the Serbian Association for Aesthetics, and one of the founders of the European Network for the Philosophy of Music.